TACC/benchpro/doc/source/010_user_guide.rst

     benchpro --queryApp lammps

-Pertenant information is shown here, you can also examine the build script (by default named :code:`job.qsub`) located in the :code:`path` directory.
+Pertinent information is shown here, you can also examine the build script (by default named :code:`job.qsub`) located in the :code:`path` directory.
 You can submit this LAMMPS compilation script to the scheduler manually, or

 Remove the existing dry_run version of LAMMPS with